altaga/Anaphylactic-Skin-Reaction-Detection-during-Chemotherapy/README.md

 https://www.pcworld.com/article/3176712/how-to-format-an-sd-card-in-linux.html

-My computer does not have an SD card reader so I use this external (any reader it's ok).
+My computer does not have an SD card reader so I use this external one (any reader is ok).

 <img src="https://i.ibb.co/drrQkgs/20200125-180653.jpg" width="600">

-And this is the software SD card formatter, I especially like this program because this type of operating system creates multiple partitions in the SD memories and the format of them can be complicated if we want to reformat later, however this program does everything automatically.
+And this is the software for the SD card formatter.
+I especially like this program because this type of operating system creates multiple partitions in the SD memory and the format of them can be complicated if we want to reformat later, however this program does everything automatically.

 <img src="https://i.ibb.co/yQ0mmc1/image.png" width="400">

 ## Flash the sd card with the OS

-You will need to use an image writing tool to install the image you have downloaded on your SD card, I recommend balenaEtcher it works on all OS and it is not necessary to unzip the .zip to perform the OS flash.
+You will need to use an image writing tool to install the image you have downloaded on your SD card.
+I recommend balenaEtcher as it works on all OSs and it is not necessary to unzip the .zip to perform the OS flash.

 Download Link: https://www.balena.io/etcher/

 <img src="https://i.ibb.co/TWMH7FM/image.png" width="600">

-Once the process is completed correctly we see the following message.
+Once the process is completed correctly, we see the following message.

 <img src="https://i.ibb.co/zJSdVG4/image.png" width="600">